 I must say that I love Quinta da Regaleira for a good number of reasons.
 In addition to being an extraordinary monument represents also a dream made reality, a dream of someone who was neither King nor Aristocrat, was a merchant, a living proof that personal fortune can be used to make long-lasting works.

-With a ten-minute walk from the historic centre of Sintra you will arrive to this place and the visit takes between two to three hours.
+With a ten-minute walk from the historic center of Sintra, you will arrive at this place and the visit takes between two to three hours.

 Within the Quinta da Regaleira there are many points of interest such as the Regaleira Tower, the Palace, the chapel of the Holy Trinity, the Initiatic Well and the wood.

 Is, without doubt, one of my favorite places.

 This village presents itself as an exponent of romanticism while urban cluster and is, by itself, an excellent reason to visit.
 Reserve about two hours to walk in the village.
 For your guidance and better time management, at the tourist office, you can collect some urban walks leaflet.

 Whatever the route you will take, there are some points you should not miss, they are:- Taste the traditional small cakes: “Queijadas de Sintra” (Sintra’s cheesecakes) and the “Travesseiros” (Pillows) – traditionally are sold at the Periquita coffee shop;- Other traditional cakes but less known: “Fofos de Belas”, “Agualvas” and ” Nozes Douradas”

 If you are going to have lunch or dinner then look for some restaurant where you can ask the local dishes: “Leitão de Negrais”, Roasted Lamb, Southampton of pork “Mercês” style, Sintra’s Veal or one of the many grilled fish.